 For all these reasons, the right choice is a consensus by keeping the best of these 2 worlds.
 Also, I prefer remaining independent for the long term, and https://glegoux.com is not only a tech blog but a hub of centralized online activities.

-However, it seems difficult to synchronize the content between Medium and this blog bi-directionally.
-I can import a post to Medium by copying the link manually, but exporting from Medium is long and tedious.
-The synchronization in case of updating a blog post from Medium becomes a nightmare to maintain.
-In contrast, I want to use Medium editor more, which is quicker and more handy.
-So, as I explained, I foresee that some articles will be only on Medium and others only on this blog.
-If necessary, if I want to have one at both locations, instead of having a full post everywhere, I will use web links between them, with a partial post redirecting to the full post (to avoid divergences and too heavy maintenance in case of multiple post-editions).
+However, it seems time-consuming to synchronize the content between Medium and this blog bi-directionally.
+At best, I can only export and import a blog post to and from Medium by copying/pasting the content manually and by adapting the past content.
+Because the automatic Medium feature for external synchronization has been closed, and no other mature tools allow it, the custom extension of Mardown used here forces potential adaptations.
+So, the synchronization in updating a blog post from Medium becomes a nightmare to maintain.
+In contrast, I want to use Medium editor more, which is quicker and more handy to publish followed content.
+So, as I explained, some complete articles will only be on Medium or exclusively on this blog (with often a second partial version).
+When I want to have one blog post at both locations, instead of having a full post everywhere, I will use bidirectional web links cross-websites between the partial post and full post (to avoid divergences and too heavy maintenance in case of multiple evolutive versions with there are editions after the original publication).

 🙏 Thanks for your understanding and your readings.